nixworks/public/news/2013/09/22/README.md

 ##### Suicide bombers
 ### [Two suicide bombers attack a church in the Pakistani city of Peshawar, killing at least 78 people. ](/news/2013/09/22/two-suicide-bombers-attack-a-church-in-the-pakistani-city-of-peshawar-killing-at-least-78-people.md)
-_Context: Peshawar, at least 78 people, Pakistan, suicide bombers_
+_Context: Peshawar, Pakistan, suicide bombers, at least 78 people_

 ##### Westgate centre shooting
 ### [The death toll from the Westgate centre shooting in Nairobi, Kenya, reaches 59 with 175 injured. ](/news/2013/09/22/the-death-toll-from-the-westgate-centre-shooting-in-nairobi-kenya-reaches-59-with-175-injured.md)